-So as these texts are written "with the feet" (with all my respect, of course), let's have a little fun: what happens if you divide a non-unitary request (without paying the taxes, for example ) but that you do not modify the claims of the non-unitary demand (which therefore remain non-unitary)?
+So as these texts are written & #8220; with the feet & #8221; (with all due respect, of course), let's have a little fun: what happens if you split a non-unitary request (without paying taxes, for example) but don't change the claims of the non-unitary demand (which therefore remain non-unitary)?

 1.4.2.
 Deletion of certain claims

-Even if I agree on the substance, the texts seem to create a notable uncertainty ...
+Even if I agree enough on the substance, the texts seem to create significant uncertainty & #8230;

-Therefore, this requirement of unity seems to be intrinsic at the time of filing.
-In addition, the article L612-12 CPI offers only one way of correction: division.
+Therefore, this unity requirement appears to be intrinsic at the time of filing.
+By the way, l & #8217; article L612-12 CPI n & #8217; offers only 1 correction path: the division.

-Colleagues then pointed out the article R612-48 CPI : this article provides for a limitation of claims to avoid rejection.
+Colleagues m & #8217; then pointed to the article R612-48 CPI : this article provides for a limitation of claims to avoid rejection.

-You will understand: this discussion is mainly philosophical.
-In practice, if you change your demands to make them unitary, you will not have a problem, eh?
+You will understand: this discussion is above all philosophical.
+In practice, if you change your claims to make them unitary, you won't have a problem, huh?